The Gut/Brain Connection

 The intestinal mucosa is very important to gut health.
 Its functions are nutrient absorption, physical barrier and signal-transduction.
 It senses its environment and secretes regulatory products in response.
 The digestive tract also contains the largest component of the immune system in the human body2.
 People with IBD have a disrupted intestinal mucosa.
 Without a healthy mucosa bacteria seep into the blood stream initiating an immune response that leads to chronic, damaging inflammation and pain.

 An astounding fact is that 95% of our serotonin is made in the gut.
 Serotonin is responsible for our subjective feeling of happiness and good mood.
-If our gut tissue is not healthy, we can not make adequate serotonin5.
+If our gut tissue is not healthy, we can not make adequate serotonin.5

 Painful inflamed gut alters the brain: Depression and IBD

 As mentioned earlier, gut control is chiefly within the limbic system in the brain.
 It is also where emotions, physical and sexual drive, sleep, appetite, memory processing, stress response and mood disorders are controlled.
 When there is a homeostatic imbalance like pain or inflammation due to IBD, the limbic system responds to rebalance the system.
-The activities in the limbic system are so important and ubiquitous to the functioning of a human being that disturbances in any part can alter and affect mood and behaviour.
+The activities in the limbic system are so important and ubiquitous to the functioning of a human being that disturbances in any part can alter and affect mood and behavior.

-One of the changes seen in the brain of patients with acute colitis is the upregulation of Neuropeptide Y (NPY)6.
-For the most part, NPY seems to be a protective and helpful response to pain.
-One study shows that NPY is part of the mechanism that helps mammals recover from intense pain associated with inflammation or nerve injury7.
-NPY is also responsible for reducing anxiety and stress, modulating sleep/wake cycles, reducing voluntary alcohol intake, lowering blood pressure, and controlling epileptic seizures.8,9 The role of NPY in increasing food intake and storage of energy as fat can become detrimental if it is chronically stimulated.
+One of the changes seen in the brain of patients with acute colitis is the upregulation of Neuropeptide Y (NPY).6 For the most part, NPY seems to be a protective and helpful response to pain.
+One study shows that NPY is part of the mechanism that helps mammals recover from intense pain associated with inflammation or nerve injury.7 NPY is also responsible for reducing anxiety and stress, modulating sleep/wake cycles, reducing voluntary alcohol intake, lowering blood pressure, and controlling epileptic seizures.8,9 The role of NPY in increasing food intake and storage of energy as fat can become detrimental if it is chronically stimulated.
 In addition to pain and inflammation, stress, high fat and high sugar diet has also been shown to increase NPY levels in the brain.10 NPY upregulation is a function of IBD and one of the links between IBD and depression.

-Today there is strong evidence to support the connection between IBD and depression.
-Depression has been shown to occur 1 year or less before a diagnosis with UC meaning that symptoms of undiagnosed UC cause depression, or conversely, that the occurrence of depression may be a cause of UC.11 In any case, they are concurrent.
+Today, there is strong evidence to support the connection between IBD and depression.
+Depression has been shown to occur 1 year, or less, before a diagnosis with UC, meaning that symptoms of undiagnosed UC cause depression, or conversely, that the occurrence of depression may be a cause of UC.11 In any case, they are concurrent.
 Anxiety and depression are more common in patients with IBD and their symptoms are more severe during periods when the disease is active.
 Additionally, the course of the disease is worse in depressed patients.
 Treatment with corticosteroids, a common treatment of choice for patients with IBD, can induce mood disorders or other psychiatric symptoms.12

 The link between the gut and mental health is clear.
 There has never been more reason to treat and heal the gut for patients with gut inflammation or mental disorders.
 So lets get started.